donnerc/pyrobotsim-docs/docs/source/worlds/ant.rst

 ============

 The track is generated randomly each time.
 The track always turns to the right only.
-The track pieces are have a decent width and length that don't vary too much.
+The track pieces have a decent width and lengths that don't vary too much.

 ..  pyrobotsim::
     :world: ant